 This fault traces the western margin of the Napa Valley and cuts through the Browns Valley neighborhood of Napa.
 Along with the damaged streets, many of the city's water main breaks were in the Browns Valley area, according to Napa Valley officials.
 The Browns Valley branch pierces the Napa River at Cuttings Wharf.
 Another strand of the West Napa Fault lies east of the river and runs through the Napa Airport.

-The West Napa Fault is part of the huge fault zone extending outward from the San Andreas Fault, which lies about 31 miles (50 km) west of Napa Valley.
+Why it happened The West Napa Fault is part of the huge fault zone extending outward from the San Andreas Fault, which lies about 31 miles (50 km) west of Napa Valley.
 The San Andreas marks the boundary where the Pacific and North American tectonic plates grind past one another.
 The West Napa Fault is sandwiched between two larger faults: the Hayward-Rodgers Creek Fault and the Concord-Green Valley Fault.
 [Photo Journal: The Gorgeous San Andreas Fault]

 "The plate boundary is really quite wide and quite complicated, and the plate motion is accommodated by a wide network of faults," Brocher told Live Science.